Eusebius of Nicomedia: Political and religious career

 In complement to his theological interests, Eusebius was a skilled politician.
 Upon his return, he regained the lost ground resulting from the First Council of Nicaea, established alliances with other groups such as the Melitians and expelled many opponents.

 He was described by modern historians as an "ambitious intriguer" and a "consummate political player".
-He was also described by ancient sources as a high-handed person who was also aggressive in his dealings.; he also used his allies to spy on his opponents.
+He was also described by ancient sources as a high-handed person who was also aggressive in his dealings; he also used his allies to spy on his opponents.

 He was able to dislodge and exile three key opponents who espoused the First Council of Nicaea: Eustathius of Antioch in 330, Athanasius of Alexandria in 335 and Marcellus of Ancyra in 336.
 This was no small feat since Athanasius was regarded as a "man of God" by Constantine, and both Eustathius and Athanasius held top positions in the church.

-Another major feat was his appointment as the Patriarch of Constantinople by expelling Paul I of Constantinople; Paul would eventually return as Patriarch after Eusebius's death.
+Another major feat was his appointment as the Patriarch of Constantinople by expelling Paul I of Constantinople; Paul I would eventually return as Patriarch after Eusebius's death.

 Even outside the empire, Eusebius had great influence.
 He brought Ulfilas into the Arian priesthood and sent the latter to convert the heathen Goths.

-Eusebius baptised Constantine the Great in his villa in Nicomedia, on May 22, 337 just before the death of the Emperor.
+Eusebius baptised Constantine the Great in his villa in Nicomedia, on 22 May 337 just before the death of the Emperor.

 Death and aftermath

 He died at the height of his power in the year 341.

 He was so influential that even after his death, Constantius II heeded his and Eudoxus of Constantinople's advice to attempt to convert the Roman Empire to Arianism by creating Arian Councils and official Arian Doctrines.

-It was because of Eusebius that "On the whole, Constantine and his successors made life pretty miserable for Church leaders committed to the Nicene decision and its Trinitarian formula."
+It was because of Eusebius that "On the whole, Constantine and his successors made life pretty miserable for Church leaders committed to the Nicene decision and its Trinitarian formula".

-Eusebius of Nicomedia is not to be confused with his contemporary Eusebius of Caesarea, the author of well-known early books of Church History.
+Eusebius of Nicomedia is not to be confused with his contemporary Eusebius of Caesarea, the author of well-known early books of Church history.